-Failure of the delegate to adequately perform any of the delegated functions in accordance with Humana requirements, federal and state laws, rules, regulations or accreditation organization standards, may result in a written corrective action plan (CAP).
-The delegate must then provide a written response describing how they plan to meet the requirements in which it was found to be noncompliant, including the expected remediation date of compliance.
+Failure of the delegate to adequately perform any of the delegated functions in accordance with Humana Healthy Horizons requirements, federal and state laws, rules, regulations or NCQA accreditation standards, may result in a written corrective action plan (CAP).
+The delegate must then provide a written response describing how they plan to meet the requirements found to be noncompliant, including the expected remediation date of compliance.

-Humana cooperates with the delegate or its subcontractors to correct any failure.
-Any failure by the delegate to comply with its contractual requirements, with requirements found in this manual, or with any request by Humana for the development of a CAP may result, at Humana's discretion, in the immediate suspension or revocation of all or any portion of the functions and activities delegated.
+Humana Healthy Horizons cooperates with the delegate or its subcontractors to correct any failure.
+Any failure by the delegate to comply with its contractual requirements, with requirements found in this manual, or with any request by Humana Healthy Horizons for the development of a CAP may result, at Humana's discretion, in the immediate suspension or revocation of all or any portion of the functions and activities delegated.
 This includes withholding a portion of the reimbursement or payment under the contract agreement.